 South Korea's Agricultural Policy Hampered Economic Growth (June-July 2002) examines the impacts of the country's agricultural trade barriers.
 South Korea s protective policies kept resources in agriculture, which, combined with high food prices, limited growth in the manufacturing and services sectors.

-Economics of Tariff-Rate Quota Administration (April 2001) discusses South Korea's quotas and uses its wheat market as a case study of what can happen when a quota system is dropped.
+(April 2001) discusses South Korea's quotas and uses its wheat market as a case study of what can happen when a quota system is dropped.

-The Road Ahead: Agricultural Policy Reform in the WTO-Summary Report (January 2001) calculates the possible effects of various multilateral trade liberalization scenarios on South Korea's agricultural markets.
+(January 2001) calculates the possible effects of various multilateral trade liberalization scenarios on South Korea's agricultural markets.

 The Financial Crisis Hit Korean Agricultural Imports Hard (March, 2000) details how the 1997 international financial crisis severely battered South Korea's ability to import, and how it altered government policies regarding finance and foreign investment, and sent the economy into an abrupt, steep recession.

 Meat Imports by Japan and South Korea Projected Higher (February 2000) explains why meat imports by East Asia are likely to grow: declining competitiveness of domestic livestock production, differences in tastes for cuts of meat, and increasing overall meat consumption make East Asia a natural importing region.

 Production, Supply, and Distribution (PS&D) contains official USDA data on production, supply, and distribution of agricultural commodities for the United States and major importing and exporting countries.
 The database provides projections for the coming year and historical data for more than 200 countries and major crop, livestock, fishery, and forest products.